vmunier/sbt-web-scalajs/README.md

 * `scalaJSStage` setting is set to `FastOptStage` by default, which means sbt-web-scalajs runs `fastLinkJS` by default.
 * `scalaJSStage := FullOptStage` can be set in a Scala.js project, so that sbt-web-scalajs runs `fullLinkJS` for that project.
-* `scalaJSStage in Global := FullOptStage` sets `FullOptStage` for all the Scala.js projects from the build.
+* `Global / scalaJSStage := FullOptStage` sets `FullOptStage` for all the Scala.js projects from the build.

 ## How it works